HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 Output: hclds-keycloak  latest    d2a806a74638    2 minutes ago   642MB
 ```
 If the image is not available yet, please refer to the section [building the image for the service](../deployment/docker.md#build-the-container-for-the-service).
-### Prepare a YAML file to provide appropriate configuration
+### Prepare a YAML file to provide the appropriate configuration

 Create a custom values.yaml file `custom-values.yaml`: